KristanLaimon/WhatsBotCord.js/README.md

 ![WhatsBotCord Logo](./.github/media/whatsbotcordjs.png)

+> Still in very early development, not ready to use yet!

 ***WhatsBotCord*** is a lightweight, TypeScript-based library for building WhatsApp bots with a Discord-inspired command system (e.g., ***!hello***).
 Built as a wrapper around Baileys, it abstracts complex Baileys internals, providing an intuitive, type-safe interface for managing WhatsApp groups and individual chats.
 Compatible with Bun.js (recommended) and Node.js, it’s designed for developers to create custom bots with ease.

 > Note: WhatsBotCord is in early development.
 Expect rapid updates and new features as the project matures.